smartscripts-nl/dynamic-xray/README.md

 * The patch file adds a button "+ Xray" to the popup dialog for text selections.
 With this button you can add new Xray items from the text selection.
 * From the list of Xray items (to which you can assign a gesture, for quickly showing it), you can view and edit items, or add new items, by tapping on the plus-icon in the dialog footer.
+* When you select a longer text in the ebook and tap on "+ Xray", DX will set this text as the description of the new Xray item.
+You then only have to type its name in the field below the description.
 * By clicking on lightning or star icons in the margins of ebook pages, you can call up an overview of Xray items in resp. the current page or the paragraph with the star icon.
 * You can assign a gesture to quickly call up the list of all Xray items in the book or series: cog icon in the main KOReader menu → Taps and gestures → Gesture manager → Multiswipes → select a gesture → Reader → Show xray-items in this book/series
 * In the same way, you can also attach a gesture to the action "Add an Xray item".